eda-ricercatore/bibtex-analytics/old-bibtex-analytics/readme.md

 #	General Information

-This set of scripts is to clean up my *BibTeX* database.
+This set of scripts is to carry out data analytics, or specifically
+	BibTeX analytics, on my *BibTeX* database.

 My *BibTeX* database is a large set of *BibTeX* entries.
 	Each *BibTeX* entry references a (research) publication.